Discover Glasgow's wide and varied history, from its Dark Age roots and the Medieval City, to the legacy of the Victorian period and beyond.

 Family history is not just about trying to find the names of your ancestors, but about understanding the world in which they lived.
 Whether your family have come from humble beginnings or had an affluent background, there is a wealth of information you can find to gather a picture together of how your ancestors lived.

 You can find Census records, Parish Records, Poor Law Records and Burial Records which can all be accessed to find birth, death and marriage records.
-Archives can be accessed to find information on buildings, work places, newspapers, maps etc. A good place to start your research is the Glasgow Genealogy Centre.
+Archives can be accessed to find information on buildings, workplaces, newspapers, maps etc. Start your research with a visit to the Glasgow Genealogy Centre's website.

 Family history information within Glasgow can be accessed at the Mitchell Library.
 They provide a one stop shop for anyone looking for their ancestors within the Glasgow area.
 Their new website provides information from registers of birth, death and marriage, census records from 1841, images of Glasgow and lots more.

 The Virtual Mitchell and Glasgow Museums Photographic Library can provide images of people and places in Glasgow.
-Thomas Annan’s Images can give you an insight into how working class Glaswegians lived before the 1866 Improvements Act and Scottish screen can also provide you with film of everday life in Glasgow.
+Thomas Annan’s Images can give you an insight into how working class Glaswegians lived before the 1866 Improvements Act and Scottish screen can also provide you with film of everyday life in Glasgow.
+Visit the Mitchell Library website and the Glasgow Museum's Photography Library website.

 Evidence of pre-historic fishing communities exists with Stone Age canoes having been unearthed along the banks of the river.
 Later it is believed that Celtic Druids traded with the Romans who travelled to and from Glasgow using the Clyde.
 In the sixth century St. Mungo, Glasgow's patron saint, established his church on a tributary of the Clyde.